What is a thesis like?

 Special features of the master’s thesis:

-• Research development: The work is based on research-based development and demonstrates your ability to apply research knowledge and use selected methods to solve problems in working life.
+• Research development: The thesis is based on research-based development and demonstrates your ability to apply research knowledge and use selected methods to solve problems in working life.

-• Command of methodology: You use research and development methods in a controlled and justified manner, making the management of research and development processes more comprehensive and transparent.
+• Good command of research methodology: You use research and development methods in a controlled and justified manner, making the management of research and development processes more comprehensive and transparent.

 • Information retrieval and application of research data: You will systematically retrieve information from industry and international databases and utilise sources through synthesis writing.